ouktlab/pyadintool/README.md

 * Better microphone (stand alone), better performance
 * Near-field recording, better performance
 * Uncompressed audio, better performance
+* Performance may be affected by other settings
+    * sampling frequency
+    * amplitude characteristics of low-pass filter used for band limitation
+    * source separation, speech ehnancement, noise reduction and echo cancellation methods

 ### Power-based VAD ###
 * Activity estimation based on signal power and its thresholding